Ruben304/SW_MiniProject/README.md

 Here is the youtube video link to see the demo of our project: https://youtu.be/t92t7-4fDeI.
 We have also included some screenshots in the documentation -> screenshots folder of ther different behaviors our application has.
 Other documentation such as testing and results, and copilot acknowledgement are left in the documentation folder, while design decisions is in this README.
+Furthermore, we opted not to use REST APIs, so we did not documenument our REST APIs.

 ## Tools:
 - React for the front end